Good or bad weather?

 Wind

-From the moment you get the feeling that you and your tripod are getting blown over, you better lie down.
-Then it becomes extremely difficult to make sharp images.
-Sadly, I experienced this in the Scottish Highlands when a gust of wind knocked over my tripod with camera.
-Be also especially careful if there is sand, flying around, and do not try to change lenses at that moment.
+When you feel that you and your tripod are getting blown over, you better lie down.
+Then, it becomes extremely difficult to make sharp images.
+Sadly, I experienced this in the Scottish Highlands when a gust of wind knocked over my tripod with the camera.
+Be especially careful if sand is flying around, and do not try to change lenses at that moment.
 When photographing seascapes, you have to be aware of the risk of the salty water that blows around in microscopic droplets, which will quickly put a sticky layer on your lenses or filters

 Making sharp photos of flowers or plants can be tricky because of the movement of the wind.
 However, wind can also be used positively with moving crops or trees to create a fading effect.
 And with longer shutter speeds, you get beautiful lines of clouds through the sky.